metagenomics/metagenomics-tk/README.md

 * [Tsv Table](test_data/dereplication/input.tsv): Must include the columns `DATASET`, `BIN_ID`, `PATH`, `COMPLETENESS`, `CONTAMINATION`, `COVERAGE`, `N50` and `HETEROGENEITY`.
 Completeness and contamination can be used for filtering (see `params-file`). `N50`, `COVERAGE` and `HETEROGENEITY` are used for selecting the representative of every cluster.
-You can set values of these columns to zero if data is not available or if you don'tt want the representative selection to be influenced by theses columns.
+You can set values of these columns to zero if data is not available or if you don't want the representative selection to be influenced by theses columns.
+Make sure that `BIN_ID` is a unique identifier.

 #### Output